-2. LUPimit construction activity traffic to and from the project to entrances and exits that employ effective controls to prevent off-site tracking of sediment.
+II.F.2.
+Risk Type 2 and 3 dischargers shall limit construction activity traffic to and from the project to entrances and exits that employ effective controls to prevent off-site tracking of sediment.

-3. Maintain and protect all storm drain inlets, perimeter controls, and BMPs at entrances and exits (e.g. tire wash off locations).
+II.F.3.
+Risk Type 2 and 3 dischargers shall maintain and protect all storm drain inlets, perimeter controls, and BMPs at entrances and exits (e.g., tire wash off locations).

-4. Remove any excess sediment or other construction activity-related materials that are deposited on the impervious roads by vacuuming or sweeping prior to any precipitation event.
+II.F.4.
+Risk Type 2 and 3 dischargers shall remove any excess sediment or other construction activity-related materials that are deposited on the impervious roads by vacuuming or sweeping prior to any precipitation event.

-5. Implement additional site-specific sediment controls upon written request by the Regional Water Boards when the implementation of the other requirements in this Section are determined to inadequately protect the site’s receiving water(s).
+II.F.5.
+Risk Type 2 and 3 dischargers shall implement additional site-specific sediment controls upon written request by the Regional Water Boards when the implementation of the other requirements in this Section are determined to inadequately protect the site’s receiving water(s).

-G. Surface Water Buffer
+II.G.
+Surface Water Buffer

-1. LUP dischargers shall provide and maintain natural buffers and/or equivalent erosion and sediment controls when a water of the United States is located within 50 feet of the site’s earth disturbances, unless infeasible.
+II.G.1.
+Linear project dischargers shall provide and maintain natural buffers and/or equivalent erosion and sediment controls when a water of the United States is located within 50 feet of the site’s earth disturbances, unless infeasible.

-2. LUP dischargers shall comply with one of the following alternatives for any discharges to Waters of the United States located within 50 feet of a site’s earth disturbances:
+II.G.2.
+Linear project dischargers shall comply with one of the following alternatives for any discharges to waters of the United States located within 50 feet of a site’s earth disturbances:

-a.
-Provide and maintain a 50-foot undisturbed natural buffer, from the edge of the disturbed area to the top of bank; or
+Provide and maintain a 50-foot undisturbed natural buffer, from the edge of the disturbed area to the top of bank;

-b.
 Provide and maintain an undisturbed natural buffer that is less than 50 feet and is supplemented by erosion and sediment controls that achieve, in combination, the sediment load reduction equivalent to a 50-foot undisturbed natural buffer.
-The equivalent sediment load may be calculated using RUSLE2 or another method approved by the Regional Water Board; or,
+The equivalent sediment load may be calculated using the Revised Universal Soil Loss Equation, Volume 2 (RUSLE2) model or another method approved by the Regional Water Board; or,

 Implement erosion and sediment controls to achieve the sediment load reduction equivalent to a 50-foot undisturbed natural buffer when it is infeasible to provide and maintain an undisturbed natural buffer of any size.
 The equivalent sediment load may be calculated using RUSLE2 or another method approved by the Regional Water Board.